Business and Residents

 If you plan to dig or do any type of excavation or construction work, call 8-1-1 from anywhere in the country a few days prior to digging, and your call will be routed to your local One Call Center.
 Tell the operator where you’re planning to dig, what type of work you will be doing, and the affected local utility companies will be notified about your intent to dig.
 The utility companies in the area of your excavation will send a locator to mark the approximate location of their buried lines, so you’ll know what’s below and be able to dig safely.

-Texas One Call Regulations require everyone to contact them if digging will be more than 18” deep.
-You should call at least 24 hours prior and not more than 14 days before you intend to dig.
+Texas One Call Regulations require everyone to contact them if digging 16” deep or deeper.
+You should call at least 48 hours prior and not more than 14 days before you intend to dig.

 Farmers and Ranchers